Jaymelfah/My-Website-Portfolio/README.md

 # Portfolio Website Project

 ### Project Description
->The Primary purpose of this project is to complete the mobile version of my portfolio website.
+>The Primary purpose of this project is to complete the Desktop version of my portfolio website.

  ### Objectives